flanagan-lab/flanagan-lab.github.io/_pages/about.md

 <b>Lab news</b>

+November 2025: Juan Lee was awarded a Graduate Student Research Award from the Society of Systematic Biology to support his thesis research -- well done Juan!

+November 2025: Congratulations to Belle Hartshorn who won an award for best presentation at the Annual Biology Conference!
+She also submitted her thesis and finished the requirements for her BSc(Hons) this month.

+November 2025: Juan Lee won an award for best student presentation at The Korean Society of Fisheries and Aquatic Science conference in Busan, South Korean.
+Congratulations!

+October 2025: Sarah left for a one-month excursion to Antarctica to join in on the field work for her collaborative project with Professor Michelle LaRue and colleagues, which focusses on the coexistence of emperor penguins, Weddell seals, and Adelie Penguins in the Ross Sea.

 September 2025: We are welcoming postdoctoral researcher Skye Davis and visiting MSc student Isla O'Donoghue to the lab this month.
 Skye will be investigating population genomics in emperor penguins and Isla will be focussed on ticks feeding on kororā.
 Welcome, both!

 August 2025: Emily Beasley successfully passed the oral examination of her PhD thesis!